ObolNetwork/obol-docs/docs/dv/04_middleware-daemon.md

 The middleware strives to be stateless and statically configured through 777 file systems.
 The lack of a control-plane API for online reconfiguration is deliberate to keep operations simple and secure by default.

-The daemon offers a config reload instruction through Unix signals which is useful to join or leave Obol clusters on-the-fly without interruption.

 The `charon` package will initially be available as a Docker image and through binary builds.
 An APT package with a systemd integration is planned.